hien2706/Real-Time-Batch-Processing-and-Analysis-for-Recruitment-Platform/README.md

 Real-time log data was ingested via Kafka, stored in Cassandra, and transformed/loaded into MySQL using scheduled PySpark ETL jobs orchestrated by Airflow.
 Change Data Capture ensured data consistency.
 The entire pipeline was containerized with Docker for easy deployment and scalability.

-Technologies used: Kafka, Cassandra, PySpark, MySQL, Airflow, Python, Docker
+**Technologies used**: Kafka, Cassandra, PySpark, MySQL, Airflow, Python, Docker

 # Architecture